Unified Combatant Commands

 while developing collective capabilities.

-U.S. Cyber Command's (USCYBERCOM) mission is to direct, synchronize, and coordinate cyberspace planning and operations to defend and advance national interests in collaboration with domestic and international partners
+U.S. Cyber Command's (CYBERCOM) mission is to direct, synchronize, and coordinate cyberspace planning and operations to defend and advance national interests in collaboration with domestic and international partners.

 8) U.S. Special Operations Command (Founded 1987)